theeexloiter-max/EZInking/README.md

 [X](https://x.com/CCBlueX)
 </div>

-LiquidBounce is a free and open-source mixin-based injection hacked client using the Fabric API for Minecraft.
+LiquidBounce is a free and open-source mixin-based injection hacked client using the Fabric API for Minecraft. but i skidded to make it easier to use

 ## Issues